 The inspector should review the entity’s Part 21 program and verify the applicable procedure(s) include the following:

 Measures for the analysis of a deviation or failure to comply.
+Counterfeit and fraudulent items are considered to be deviations.
+Counterfeit items are those that are intentionally manufactured or altered to imitate a legitimate product without the legal right to do so.
+Fraudulent items are those that are intentionally misrepresented with the intent to deceive.

 Measures to ensure an interim report is prepared and submitted to the Commission within 60 days if the evaluation cannot be completed within 60 days from discovery.
 The interim report should include a description of the deviation or failure to comply being evaluated and should state when the evaluation will be completed.